GPUNexus/HIP/docs/how-to/hip_porting_driver_api.rst

 Additional Information
 ^^^^^^^^^^^^^^^^^^^^^^

 HIP-Clang creates a primary context when the HIP API is called.
 So in a pure driver API code, HIP-Clang will create a primary context while HIP/NVCC will have an empty context stack.
-HIP-Clang will push primary context to context stack when it is empty.
+HIP-Clang will push primary context to the context stack when it is empty.
 This can have subtle differences on applications which mix the runtime and driver APIs.

 ``hip-clang`` Implementation Notes
 ----------------------------------